amsyafiiq/amsyafiiq/README.md

 Hi!!
 I'm Amirul Syafiq

-- I'm currently a final year Computer Science student at Univeriti Teknologi Mara (UiTM).
+ 💠I'm currently a final year Computer Science student at Univeriti Teknologi Mara (UiTM).

 <!--
 **amsyafiiq/amsyafiiq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.